 Start by preparing the fruit.
 When I prepared the pomegranate and removed the seeds, I saved the two halves to use as serving bowls.
 Wash and trim the apple, pear, strawberries, clementines, and kiwi.
 Cut them into small pieces.

+Stir all of the fruit in a glass bowl until combined.
 If you prefer you can add cinnamon and sugar to the fruit salsa but I like mine just the way it is.

-Cut the tortillas into triangles and bake at 350° for 7 to 9 minutes.
+Use a pizza cutter to slice the tortillas into triangles and bake at 350° for 7 to 9 minutes.
 I put the baked cinnamon chips in disposable berry baskets for serving.

-Scoop the pomegranate fruit salsa into the pomegranate bowls before serving.
+For a fun touch, scoop the pomegranate fruit salsa into the pomegranate bowls before serving.

 - 1/2 cup pomegranate seeds about 1/2 a pomegranate